graysky2/modprobed-db/README.md

     # make install

-Edit /etc/modprobed_db.conf and select a path where the database will reside (default is /var/log) and optionally add some modules you wish to ignore to the ignore array.
+Edit $HOME/.config/modprobed_db.conf and select a path where the database will reside (default is $HOME/.config) and optionally add some modules you wish to ignore to the ignore array.
 Some common ones are included in the PKG by default.

 USAGE

-The most convenient method to "use" the script is to simply add an entry in the root user's crontab to invoke /usr/bin/modprobed_db store at some regular interval.
+The most convenient method to use the script is to simply add an entry your user's crontab to invoke /usr/bin/modprobed_db store at some regular interval.

 Example running the script once every 20 minutes:

-	# crontab -e
+	$ crontab -e
 	*/20 * * * *   /usr/bin/modprobed_db store &> /dev/null

 DATA RECALL